kulfonjs/kulfon/README.md

 There is a ton of static site generators out there.
 Here are few points to convince you to try **Kulfon**

-* *one command* tool, similar to [Hugo][3], but written in JavaScript, so it's easier to integrate additional JavaScript libraries or style sheets
+* *one command* tool, similar to [Hugo][3], but written in [JavaScript][6], so it's easier to integrate additional JavaScript libraries or stylesheets
 * dependencies managed with [Yarn][4]
 * [Sass][2] for stylesheets
 * [Nunjucks][1] for views (a simple, designer friendly HTML-based syntax)
-* written in ES2015
+* written in ES6/ES2015

 ## Installation

+    yarn global add kulfon

+or

     npm install -g kulfon